Top 10 HIIT Exercises for Busy Professionals in 2026

 - Rest: 30 seconds between sets

-- Form Cue: Push off your foot and land softly on the opposite side.
+- Form Cue: Push off the ground with your foot, landing softly on the opposite foot.

 - Duration: 30 seconds